The controversial proposal was devised by Alexander Malkevich, the U.S. government-sanctioned former editor of Russian propaganda site USA Really.

 But, as you can see, their lobby is serious.

 It’s unclear what is motivating Malkevich’s dislike of foreign bloggers.
-But — as long-suffering readers of this blog will know — since mid-2018 I’ve received numerous hostile messages from Malkevich in response to my reporting documenting his ties to Yevgeny Prigozhin, the Putin-linked oligarch widely believed to be behind Russia’s infamous election interference campaigns.
+But one factor might be my reporting documenting his ties to Yevgeny Prigozhin, the Putin-linked oligarch widely believed to be behind Russia’s infamous election interference campaigns.
+Since 2018, I’ve received numerous hostile messages from Malkevich in response to that reporting.

 For example, in June 2018 I received the following comment from someone claiming to work for USA Really, the Russian propaganda site for which Malkevich was sanctioned later that year.
 The comment came in response to a blog post I wrote detailing Malkevich and Prigozhin’s involvement in the site.